sfaragy/course-management-system-backend/README.md

 # How to run the project
 1. Clone the repo or extract the content
-2. Run the project in linux:
+2. Run the project in linux / Mac:
    1. Install make if it is not installed in your system:
       1. Ubuntu:
       ```